dwave-examples/distributed-computing/README.md

 The figure above shows the graph we want to partition.

-We want to partition this graph so that there are as few edges between partitions as possible, and so that the partitions have equal size.
+We want to partition this graph so that there are as few links between partitions as possible, and so that the partitions have equal size.
 This is a [well-known problem](https://en.wikipedia.org/wiki/Graph_partition) which is already in the [D-Wave Collection of Examples](https://github.com/dwave-examples/graph-partitioning) In this repo, we're going to use the D-Wave DQM solver.